ajhenley/gitbook/create_a_dynamic_web_application_in_eclipse.md

 6. Right-click on the project name and select Build Path | Configure Build Path The Properties window will open and you should select the Libraries tab.
 Click the button to Add External JARs.
 Browse for the ojdbc6.jar file.
 You can browse to the .jar you placed in WEB-INF/lib or the one on your computer.
 Do not select a jar file on the network.
 Eclipse has trouble finding those.

-* Your servlet code files will  be placed under Java Resources | src folder.
+* Your servlet code will  be placed under Java Resources | src folder.
 You can create subfolders under that if you like.
 * Your html and jsp code will be placed under the WebContent folder.
 Again, you can create subfolders as necessary.
 For example, you'll probably have subfolders for images and javascript.

 Next, you'll create a servlet that sends it's output to a web page.

 ####The components of the dynamic web project
 * JavaServer Pages (JSP) - web pages that integrate Java code with HTML or XML.
 You can use JSP technology to create dynamically generated web pages.
 * Servlets - a small Java program that runs within a web server.
-The servlet actually extends the webserver giving it the abiltiy to return a customized response to a request.
+The servlet actually extends the web server so it can return a customized response to a request.
 The Java servlets in this course will generally send their output to the JSP.

 ####Create an index.html page
 The entry point for many websites is index.html.
 That is the page the user first sees upon visiting your site and will be the page that sends the user to other pages within the site.